 Doctoral Studies

-Lund University is the only university in Sweden to offer a Phd-programme in the multidisciplinary field of Human Rights.
-The programme covers four years of full time studies (240 credits).
-The programme is convened by Human Rights Studies at the Department of History.
+Lund University is the only higher education institution in Sweden to offer doctoral studies in the interdisciplinary field of Human Rights Studies.
+The doctoral program, spanning four years (240 ECTS credits), is conducted within the Division of Human Rights Studies at the Department of History and leads to a PhD in Human Rights Studies.

 Eligibility